 Having very large breasts can be a hindrance for many women.
-Making the decision to have a breast reduction can (literally) feel like an enormous weight off your chest.

 Many of the issues women experience are universal and can include: